 Nameserver names (RAA 3.3.1.2): Currently all nameservers are in US-ASCII.
 However, with internationalized domain names, it is possible that some will publish their nameservers in IDN.
-There are several alternatives: one way is to always display it in US-ASCII 7 using the A-label, as this information is generally only of technical interest and should be displayed in same way as it is in the DNS.
-Another way is to have name servers displayed in both A-label and U-label to the extent such information is available as shown in the following figure.
-The working group felt that this field should be continue to be displayed in US-ASCII 7, and to the extend possible be displayed in U-label.
+There are several alternatives: one way is to always display it in US-ASCII 7 using the A-label, as this information is generally only of technical interest and should be displayed in same way as it is in the DNS; another way is to have name servers displayed in both A-label and U-label to the extent such information is available.
+The working group felt that this field should be continue to be displayed in US-ASCII7, and to the extent possible be displayed in the corresponding U-label.

-Sponsoring Registrar (RAA 3.3.1.3): IRD-WG members thought that this is an example of data that should always be available in ASCII to aid investigation purposes of law enforcements, and to the extend possible, make it available in local languages /scripts.
+Sponsoring Registrar (RAA 3.3.1.3): IRD-WG members thought that this is an example of data that should always be available in ASCII to aid law enforcement and intellectual property investigations, and to the extent possible, make it available in local languages and scripts.
+Note that ICANN's Registrar Accreditation Application requires applicants to submit "a transliteration of the Applicant's name in Latin characters."
+(Need reference)